anderson-aristotle/js-functions/README.md

 What is a function?
 Why do we use them?

 Today we're going to look more closely at functions.
 In particular we are going to look at how values are passed into functions to be used within a function body, and how values are returned from functions, so the rest of your code can take advantage of the output of a function.
-You can think of this as functions arguments and return values, or ins and outs.
+You can think of this as functions arguments and returned values.

-## "Ins & Outs"
+## "Arguments and Return Values"

-### "Ins"
+### "Arguments"

 #### Functions with 0 arguments